thekevinscott/thekevinscott/src/pages/01-09-2018-deep-learning-cryptocurrency-pc-4-ai/index.md

 # Next steps

-At this point, you should have both PyTorch and TensorFlow at your disposal.
+At this point, you should have both [PyTorch](https://github.com/cdw/pytorch) and [TensorFlow](https://www.tensorflow.org/) at your disposal.

-If you've made it this far, congratulations!
-You built a computer, installed an operating system, began mining cryptocurrencies, and set yourself up to dive into AI.
-You are a champion!
+If you've made it this far in the series, congratulations!
+You built a computer, installed an operating system, began mining cryptocurrencies, and set yourself up to begin training computers to do your bidding.
+You deserve a pat on the back!

 Where to go from here, you may ask?
 First, I'd encourage you to subscribe: